 - 9 oz. baby spinach

-- 1/2 cup shredded Cheddar or Monterey jack cheese
+- 1/2 cup shredded Cheddar cheese or use Monterey jack cheese

-- 6 large whole wheat or flour tortillas (use wheat/gluten-free, if needed) burrito size
+- 6 whole wheat tortillas burrito size, or use flour tortillas, use wheat/gluten-free, if needed

 - In a large skillet, heat the oil over medium heat.